fmadihi/game-01/README.md

 # game-01

-this is a game with user and computer.
+It is a user-computer game.
+The user chooses heads or tails.
+If the user's choice equals the computer's choice, the user wins, otherwise the computer wins.